Home/Blog/Lifestyle/Food & Nutrition/Collagen-Boosting Foods: An Ultimate Research-Backed Guide

 5. Citrus Fruits

 Oranges, lemons, limes, and grapefruits contain abundant vitamin C, a vital nutrient for collagen formation.
 Vitamin C is a cofactor in the body’s collagen synthesis, helping stabilise the collagen molecule.
-Regular consumption of citrus, whether whole, juiced, or added to salads and blends, ensures your body has sufficient vitamin C to generate and maintain collagen.
+Regular consumption of citrus fruits, whether whole, juiced, or added to salads and blends, ensures your body has sufficient vitamin C to generate and maintain collagen.
 Beginning your day with fresh orange juice or accenting water with lemon can constitute simple ways to boost your intake.

 6. Berries

-Berries such as strawberries, blueberries, blackberries and raspberries contain antioxidants and vitamin C that aid collagen synthesis and prevent its breakdown.
+Berries, such as strawberries, blueberries, blackberries and raspberries, contain antioxidants and vitamin C that aid collagen synthesis and prevent its breakdown.
 These fruits harbor potent antioxidants that fight harmful free radicals, shielding skin and joint collagen from damage.
-Adding a handful of berries to smoothies, cereal or as a snack daily can strengthen skin health and collagen levels overall, providing both nutrients and enjoyment.
+Adding a handful of berries to smoothies, cereal, or as a snack daily can strengthen skin health and collagen levels overall, providing both nutrients and enjoyment.

 7. Tropical Fruits